 The Mitre Box MB3

-The MB3 Mitre Box is an accessory that holds wood at angles to the machine face, either at 90° (up under the plate), or at 45° for mitring rails and boards, or vertical, and at any angle in between.
+The MB3 Mitre Box holds wood at angles to the WoodRat machine face, either at 90° (that is, up under the plate), or at 45° for mitring rails and boards, and sometimes vertical, and at any angle in between.
 It is essentially two large cheeks or plates, held apart by two threaded rods.
 The work goes between the cheeks and is clamped tight by the Cam Lock.
-You can make one yourself, but the MB3 has some special features and is made of HDF which is hard and designed not to bend.
+You can make one yourself, but the MB3 has some special features and is CNC cut of HDF which is a hard and unbending sheet material.

 Working with the MitreBox MB3

 The MB3 will hold work horizontally.
 This is a way to put a leg on a table with a sliding dovetail.
 Cut the dovetail with a large 1in6 bit.
 If it’s heavy you’ll need to support the end of the leg with a roller or similar.
-You can cut the rails for the table in the normal way for tenons.
-It makes for a very solid joint.
+You can cut the rails for the table in the normal way for tenons, and it makes for a very solid joint.

 Whenever a decorative feature or functional profile goes around the corner of a box or frame, you will need a mitre.